grusin-db/uc-azure-account-scim-sync-py/README.md

   - Troubleshoot auth errors:
     - Once authenticated, run `az account get-access-token --resource https://graph.microsoft.com/`, it should return `json` document with token.
 If you get MFA errors make sure you include  `--tenant` parameter in your `az login`

 - **Environment** allowing authentication of service principals via environment variables.
+Auth method mainly used in devops.
 Set following [variables](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#environment-variables):
   - `AZURE_CLIENT_ID` - ID of a Microsoft Entra application
   - `AZURE_TENANT_ID` - ID of the application's Microsoft Entra tenant
   - `AZURE_CLIENT_SECRET` - one of the application's client secrets

 The Environment variables take precedence over the Azure CLI auth.

-### Databricks Account
+### Databricks Account Authentication

 You need to be logged in as [Account admin](https://docs.databricks.com/en/administration-guide/users-groups/index.html#who-can-manage-identities-in-databricks) in order to modify the identities in databricks account.